staruml/staruml-java/README.md

 Java Extension for StarUML 2
 ============================

 This extension for StarUML(http://staruml.io) support to generate Java code from UML model and to reverse Java code to UML model.
 Install this extension from Extension Manager of StarUML.
+It is based on Java 1.7 specification.

 Java Code Generation
 --------------------